btc-vision/bsi-common/README.md

 ## Contribution

 Contributions are welcome!
 Please read through the `CONTRIBUTING.md` file for guidelines on how to submit issues, feature requests, and pull requests.
-We appreciate your input and encourage you to help us improve OPNet.
+We appreciate your input and encourage you to help us improve OP_NET.

 ## License